-In broad terms, Standard Formula premium and reserve risk for non-life and health can be compared to Internal Model underwriting and reserve risk (although the Standard Formula combines the two).
+In broad terms, Standard Formula premium and reserve risk for non-life and health could be compared to Internal Model underwriting and reserve risk (although the Standard Formula combines the two).

-Catastrophe can similarly be compared.
+Catastrophe could similarly be compared.

-This approach is crude as it ignores the fundamentally different approach to diversification between the two methods.
+This approach was crude as it ignored the fundamentally different approach to diversification between the two methods.